 When the kids drink all of their hot chocolate, I usually offer them Hawaiian punch or water.
 And then I make tea for the adults.

 Pass Out Jingle Bell Necklaces

 Head to Dollar Tree and buy jingle bell necklaces to give to all of the attendees.
 If you can’t find them at Dollar Tree, you can find bells at Walmart and buy red nylon string and make your own.
 The kids will enjoy the small token of appreciation.

 Set Up a Photo Booth

 Taking photos of your fun Polar Express party is a great way to cherish the memory forever.
-Set up a fun photo booth and use props to create the magical moment.
-Let the kids take selfies, photos by themselves, and with friends.
+Set up a fun photo booth and use props to create a magical moment.
+Let the kids take selfies, and photos by themselves, and with friends.

 The Polar Express is currently on Netflix for your enjoyment.